techpmsap/S4HC_Powerweek_2018/Exercise_08/Exercise_08.md

 ### <a name="make-resilient"></a> Make the application resilient
 In this chapter you are going to see how to make the application resilient.
-In the previous exercise we created a simple servlet that uses the SDK’s OData abstractions to retrieve Business Partners from a S/4HANA system.
+In the previous exercise we created a simple servlet that uses the SDK’s OData abstractions to retrieve Business Partners from a S/4HANA Cloud system.
 In order to make this servlet resilient, we have to wrap it in an **ErpCommand**.

 1. Open Eclipse IDE and load the project created in the previous exercise
 	![](images/01.png)

 1. Right click on the the **application** module and select **New -> Class**
 	![](images/02.png)

 1. Create a new Java class named **GetBPCommand** and click **Finish**
 	![](images/03.png)

 1. Paste in the following content (remember that **xx** must be replaced with your workstation ID) and **save** the file.
 As you can see here we are wrapping the same query we have in the BPServlet class into an ErpCommand.
 The GetBPCommand class inherits from ErpCommand, which is the SDK’s abstraction to provide easy to use Hystrix commands.
 To implement a valid ErpCommand we need to
 	- **provide a constructor**: here we simply add a constructor that takes an ErpConfigContext as parameter
 	- **override the run() method**: again, we can simply use the code we used to call our OData service in the previous exercise, and put it into the run() method.
 No changes are needed!